 Donated funds pay for innovative programs not mandated or funded by the state or district but which support a quality, equitable education that challenges students and enhances learning.
 State funding for education is inadequate for many K-12 enrichment programs and resources are limited for funding of innovative programs.
 The Foundation directly supports hands-on student programs, purchasing equipment and materials, funding visiting artists and scientists and providing an opportunity for educators to provide learning that meets real world needs and student interests.
 Funding priorities are for high-need schools (Title 1 or high percentage of students on Free & Reduced Meals program) and programs that have a strong connection to BLS curriculum goals and State standards.

-The 2019 Classroom Grant program is open Feb.
-18, 2019 – March 22, 2019.
-Read our Guidelines for more information.
-The online Application must be completed, approved by your school principal and emailed to us at: email@example.com.
-For instructions on how to complete a pdf fillable form, follow this link.
+The 2019 Classroom Grant program is now CLOSED.
+Award determinations will be made in early May.
 We are honored to have awarded over $89,000 to 53 STEM, art, music and wellness classroom grants to teachers/schools in Bend, La Pine & Sunriver in 2018!